lindenb/jvarkit/docs/MiniCaller.md

     --other-reference
       Other fasta references if you mix bam mapped on different fasta (will try to convert chromosomes names).
 Indexed fasta Reference file.
-This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict
       Default: []
     -o, --output
       Output file.
 Optional .
 Default: stdout
   * -R, --reference
       Main fasta reference.
 Indexed fasta Reference file.
-This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+This file must be indexed with samtools faidx and with picard/gatk CreateSequenceDictionary or samtools dict
   * -r, --region
       An interval as the following syntax : "chrom:start-end" or "chrom:middle+extend"  or "chrom:start-end+extend" or